-Amyloidosis is a rare disorder that occurs when there’s a buildup of amyloid proteins in the body.
+Amyloid transthyretin (ATTR) amyloidosis is a type of amyloidosis, a rare disorder that occurs when there’s a buildup of amyloid proteins in your body.
 These proteins can build up in the blood vessels, bones, and major organs, leading to a wide range of complications.

-This complex condition isn’t curable, but it can be managed through treatments.
-Diagnosis and treatment can be challenging because the symptoms and causes vary between different types of amyloidosis.
-The symptoms may also take a long time to manifest.
+Diagnosis and treatment may be challenging at first because the symptoms and causes vary between different types of amyloidosis.
+They may also mimic other types of conditions, such as heart disease.

-ATTR is one type of amyloidosis, but there are also subtypes of ATTR.
+ATTR is one type of amyloidosis, but there are also subtypes of ATTR to consider.

-The symptoms of ATTR vary, but may include:
+The symptoms of ATTR vary based on the subtype but may include:

 - weakness, especially in your legs

 - leg and ankle swelling